deanna-stover/coursesCNU/2022/idst270fall2022/twine.md

 Some topic ideas (but this list certainly isn't exhaustive!):
 * first-generation college students
 * minority students at a primarily white institution (PWI)
-* (dis)ability and education
+* disability and education
 * mental health and college
+* "self care" and college
 * COVID-19 and the "college experience"
 * college in the age of "fake news"
 * a day in the life of a CNU student
 * working a job (or more than one!) while being in college
-* community engagement and service at CNU
+* community engagement and service during college
+* student athletes
+* social activities in college (clubs, for instance)

 I should note that sometimes it's easiest to work with a topic that you have personal experience with.
 That said, I do expect you to do academic research that backs up the choices your player is given in the game itself, so please don't choose a topic if you are unwilling to have your beliefs questioned.
 I also want everyone to be respectful and kind to their classmates, so be aware of the language and framing you use when addressing controversial topics.